 Are there still restrictions to on-campus research spaces?

-*I am a graduate student who conducts research in Memorial’s labs.
-How does the new process outlined above affect me?
+I am a graduate student who conducts research in Memorial’s labs.
+How am I affected?

 How are the CREAIT Network labs affected by the closure?